Abreu hits 3 HRs, 5 in 2 days; Chisox top Cubs, 7th W in row

 White Sox: To make room for López on the active roster, OF Nicky Delmonico was optioned to the team’s alternate training site in Schaumburg.

-Cubs: LHP Jose Quintana (left thumb) is ready to return to action, but the veteran starter may be used out of the bullpen initially.
-“We’ve had conversations with Q on how to build him back to the team, and that’s an option,” manager David Ross said.
+Cubs: LHP Jose Quintana (left thumb) is ready to return, but the veteran starter might be used out of the bullpen initially.
+“We’ve had conversations with Q on how to build him back to the team, and that’s an option,” Ross said.

 UP NEXT